despiegk/book_earth_regenerator/src/contribute/follow.md

 # Follow

-If you like to follow what I am working on please choin my channel:
+If you like to follow what I am working on please join my channel:

 > [https://t.me/greenkristof](https://t.me/greenkristof)